:

 In this article:

-• Benefits of an online booking system
+• The benefits of an online booking system

-• Cost of an online booking system
+• The cost of an online booking system

 • How do I decide which one to get?